rgipsonhansen/aca-1/README.md

 [~sumner/public-inbox](https://lists.sr.ht/~sumner/public-inbox) mailing list or send the patch directly to me.
 You can also send an email to the mailing list to discuss potential changes.

+## Credits

+* Thanks to [Adam Sandstedt](https://github.com/AdamSandstedt) for testing the assignment and creating most of the input-output pairs.
+* Thanks to [Sam Sartor](https://samsartor.com) for testing the assignment.